 It’s time to take care of your needs.
 For so long, you’ve been putting everyone ahead of you.
 However, because your substance abuse is spiraling out of control, you have little choice now.
-What is the difference between inpatient and outpatient rehab program, and is there another option?
+What is the difference between an outpatient and an inpatient rehab program, and is there another option?

 Why Choose Rehab in the First Place?